-Improving Public Transportation for America's Communities
+Improving America’s Communities through Public Transportation

 The Federal Transit Administration (FTA) provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys and ferries.
 FTA also oversees safety measures and helps develop next-generation technology research.